dehne/TouchSensor/README.md

 ## Introduction

-This is a touch sensor Arduino library for AVR architecture MPUs.
+This is a touch sensor Arduino library for atmelavr architecture MPUs.
 It gives Arduino sketches a simple-to-use interface to very simple self-capacitance capacitive touch sensors you can make to experiment with, or you can design more finished-looking ones into a PCB.
 Because of how the library works, you can't use TouchSensor and the Arduino tone() function in the same sketch.

 For experimenting, you can easily construct touch sensors from small (~225mm**2) areas of conductive material on some sort of non-conductive substrate and then covered with a thin dielectric -- think copper tape, perfboard and packing tape.
 Signal and ground leads are connected to each piece of copper; the signal leads directly and the ground leads through ~2 megohm resistors.
 Connect the other end of each signal lead to its own digital GPIO pin.
 Connect all the ground leads to, well, signal ground.